Neill3d/OpenMoBu/README.md

 * Part 3 - https://youtu.be/OcH3vusjros
 * Part 4 - https://youtu.be/qNmFzHt0O0w

+## Installation Package

+ There are some ready to use installation packages, you can find them in a ["Release" section of the repository](https://github.com/Neill3d/OpenMoBu/releases).

 ## Binaries

- There is an installation package in "Release" section of the repository.

- Also some old binaries you can find in "bin" folder.
+ If you want to install manually or copy just updated binary, you can find precompiled binaries in the "bin" folder.

  To setup custom plugins and scripts path, please, try a configuration application - https://github.com/Neill3d/MoBu_ConfigApp

 ## How to compile